utz82/ZX-Spectrum-1-Bit-Routines/tritonefx/readme.txt

 - Channel volume difference is less pronounced than in the original Tritone.
 The loudest channel is ch2 (40%), followed by ch3 (32%), followed by ch1 (28%).

-- Data format is changed completely, so original
+- Data format is changed completely, so original Tritone songs will not be compatible.

 Things removed: